parya03/EspressoMachineBoard_HW/README.md

 Espresso Machine Board Project
 Make a new controller for my Chefman CraftBrew

+### Rev 1 issues:
+- Hole spacing for the HV board is off.
+Oh well.
+- Terminal blocks for power input are not sized for 14 gauge wire, which is required for 15 amps.
+The holes for the terminal blocks aren't big enough to directly solder 14 gauge wire either.
+- SOT-23 NMOS's have the wrong pinout (KiCad issue) and had to be soldered sideways

+For Rev 2, might just remove HV side entirely and go with solid state relays instead.

 TODO Documentation

 Power converter KiCad symbol and footprint from: